MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 95: 09.01.2020
+* Got the blog up and running via Netlify.
+Great.
+Now I need to clean up some of the posts, and then start writing again.
+And plan my next 100 days!

 ## Day 94: 08.01.2020
 * Added features to my blog.
 I added a header component and made a 404 page.
 I'll try to deploy it with Netlify tomorrow.